pierrelouisdelx/NeurofluxDisorderDetection/README.md

 The dataset provided was highly imbalanced and contained many low-quality images.
 The first step was to clean the dataset by removing these low-quality images.

+## Preprocessing

+The preprocessing step consisted of the following:

+-   Resizing the images to 224x224
+-   Converting the images to grayscale
+-   Normalizing the pixel values

+I also created the MRIPreprocessor class in `src/utils/preprocessing.py`.
+This class contains the following methods:

+-   `analyze_dataset`: Computes statistics such as intensity, contrast, signal-to-noise ratio (SNR), and entropy for each image in the dataset.
+These statistics are stored and used for further analysis.
+-   `detect_outliers`: Identifies outlier images using statistical methods.
+It calculates z-scores for each image based on the computed statistics and flags images with z-scores above a specified threshold as outliers.
+-   `visualize_dataset_tsne`: Visualizes the dataset using t-SNE to identify clusters and potential problems.
+It also applies DBSCAN clustering to find clusters within the t-SNE results.
+-   `preprocess_image`: Applies various preprocessing methods to an image, such as normalization, contrast enhancement (CLAHE), denoising, and histogram equalization.

+The main purpose of the MRIPreprocessor class is to analyze the dataset and detect outliers in order to remove them from the dataset.

 ## Data Augmentation

 To address the imbalance in the dataset, a data augmentation script was developed.
 This script generates an equal number of images for each class using the following transformations: